 A Detailed Guide to Different Types of Proxy Servers

-A proxy server, or simply a ‘proxy,’ acts as an intermediary between the user and the Internet and facilitates secure, anonymous, and unrestricted web access.
+A proxy server (or simply “proxy”) acts as an intermediary between a user and the internet, enabling more secure, anonymous, and sometimes less restricted access.

-Note: Throughout this article, the words proxies and proxy servers will be used interchangeably.
+Note: In this article, the words “proxies” and “proxy servers” are used interchangeably.

 Types of Proxy Servers in a Computer Network